jenkinsci/design-library-plugin/README.md

 Alternatively clone this project and run `mvn hpi:run`.

 Go to the **Design Library** menu item or straight to http://localhost:8080/jenkins/design-library/ and play with UI components.

-If you just want to see this plugin in action then you can also visit the latest version of this plugin in our [Jenkins "weekly" live installation](https://weekly.ci.jenkins.io/design-library/).